SongyanYu/SongyanYu.github.io/leaflet_lakes/ReadMe.md

-All the data in this folder were created and prepared by Mahsa Jahandideh-Tehrani.
+# Acknowledgement
-This website is only used as a host of these data for publica access purpose.
+All the data in this folder were created and prepared by Mahsa Jahandideh-Tehrani.\n This website is only used as a host of these data for publica access purpose.